Bill Gramatica: Personal life

 During his time with the New Orleans Saints, Martin Gramatica witnessed the devastation Hurricane Katrina left and wanted to give back once his career came to an end.
 Together, Martin and Bill searched for a product to build houses out of that could withstand the forces of a hurricane; joined by their brother Santiago Gramatica, who also played as a kicker for the USF Bulls football team, the Gramatica family founded SIPS International in 2009, providing a full line of services involving Structural Insulated Panel Systems (SIPS).
 Such panels provide an environmentally friendly protection against extreme weather conditions like hurricanes, earthquakes, and other hazardous weather.
 The family has built resistant, affordable houses in cities like New Orleans and Tampa, along with countries like Israel, Argentina, and Haiti.
 "It's really been rewarding to help out," Bill stated in an article for AZCentral.com.
 "We're doing our best to find people to donate one building, one school, one village.
 There is no better feeling than knowing you've made a positive impact in someone's life.
 It is our responsibility and privilege to help provide a safer, more energy efficient product that will reduce the cost of ownership."

-While in the Tampa Bay area, the Gramatica brothers saw the need to support deserving members of their community, especially combat wounded veterans.
+While in the Tampa Bay area, the Gramatica brothers saw the need to support members of their community, especially combat wounded veterans.
 Through partnerships with other organizations, they raise awareness and support bay area veterans returning from combat duty that may face health and financial challenges.
-In order to assist a greater number of worthy local residents, the Gramatica have founded the Gramatica Family Foundation; a non-profit whose mission is to provide energy efficient housing initiatives and development assistance to disabled military veterans, the underprivileged, and the ailing.
+In order to assist a greater number of local residents, the Gramaticas have founded the Gramatica Family Foundation; a non-profit whose mission is to provide energy efficient housing initiatives and development assistance to disabled military veterans, the underprivileged, and the ailing.

-He is also one of the premier realtors in the Tampa area selling homes to rich, famous, and well connected.
+He is also one of the premier realtors in the Tampa area.